digglet123/pupload/README.md

 # pupload

-* This is a "dropbox-clone" meteor application for uploading files onto the server where it is deployed.
+* This is a work-in-progress "dropbox-clone" meteor application for uploading files onto the server where it is deployed.

-##Instructions
+## Instructions

 1. Install Meteor:
    * curl https://install.meteor.com/ | sh